playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 # Why Should I Learn Web Development Today? {#why-learn-webdev}

 Learning web development is a vital skill in software engineering.
 Even if you don't end up working on web tech yourself, the likelihood of a project eventually using web tech is exceptionally high.
-Knowing and understanding the limitations of a web's frontend can make communicating with those teams simpler, make structuring effective backend APIs easier, and allows you to transfer that knowledge to other UI development.
+Knowing and understanding the limitations of a web's frontend can:

+- Make Communicating with those teams simpler.
+- Make structuring effective backend APIs easier.
+- Allow you to transfer that knowledge to other UI development.

 What's more, there's an absolutely gargantuan job market.
 To quote [the U.S. Bureau of Labor Statistics](https://web.archive.org/web/20211231182416/https://www.bls.gov/ooh/computer-and-information-technology/home.htm):